francesco-plt/italogram/README.md

 ### Deploying with container

+First complete the `docker-compose.yml` with your bot token.
 Now you can run the following commands to get it up and running:

 ```shell
 $ docker-compose build && docker-compose up -d